nteg/Big-Data/ApacheHadoopPOCs/yammer-posts-analysis/README.md

 This directory will contain the Apache Hadoop POC projects.

-Commands to make jar: (jar is also checked-in 'otherFiles' folder)
+Commands to make jar: (jar is also checked-in 'dist' folder)

 	// For setting HADOOP_CLASSPATH
 	export HADOOP_CLASSPATH=$JAVA_HOME/lib/tools.jar